-Downey’s Cesar Medina booted a 25 yard field goal with 18 seconds left to give Downey a 35-33 lead and an apparent victory.
-But the Bears left too much time on the clock.
+Downey’s Cesar Medina booted a 25 – yard field goal with 18 seconds left to give Downey a 35-33 lead and an apparent victory.
+But the Vikings left too much time on the clock.
 After a good return left the Bears at the Viking 49 Guerra threw an incomplete pass on first down.
 There were still five ticks remaining.
-On second down Guerra scrambled out of the pocket to his right and let it fly into the corner of the endzone.
+On second down Guerra scrambled out of the pocket to his right and let it fly into the corner of the end zone.
 A sea of Warren and Downey players went up for it but Evans ultimately came down with it touching off a mass celebration.

-The capacity crowd erupted and the Warren sideline exploded as they raced towards their hero Evans in the right corner of the endzone.
+The capacity crowd erupted and the Warren sideline exploded as they raced towards their hero Evans in the right corner of the end zone.
 Warren, who trailed 32-13 early in the fourth quarter, had pulled off the miracle that left the Bear faithful joyous and the Viking folks speechless.

 “It’s terrible that somebody had to lose this game,” said Warren Coach Kevin Pearson “But we believed in each other and we were mentally tough.”